catseye/SixtyPical/doc/SixtyPical.md

 Routines may call only routines previously defined in the program source.
 Thus, recursive routines are not allowed.

-There must be one routine called `main`.
+For a SixtyPical program to be run, there must be one routine called `main`.
 This routine is executed when the program is run.

+The memory locations given given as inputs are considered to be initialized at the beginning of the routine.
+Various instructions cause memory locations to be initialized after they are executed.
+Calling a routine which trashes some memory locations causes those memory locations to be uninitialized after that routine is called.
+At the end of a routine, all memory locations listed as outputs must be initialised.

 Instructions
 ------------